 About the course

-• Course staff: Kenny Osele, Ben Ruland, Didi Kamalova, Frances Raphael, Aanya Tashfeen, Daniel James, Chris Gregg
+• Course staff: Aanya Tashfeen, Aditri Patil, Ben Ruland, Didi Kamalova, Frances Raphael, Ishita Gupta, Julie Zelenski, Kenny Osele

 CS107 is the third course in the systems core sequence.
 The CS106A and B courses provide students with a solid foundation in programming methodology and abstractions, and CS107 follows on to develop the skills needed to build computer systems.